The Impressionist Museum and Monet's Water Lilies

 • On reservation

-• The Musée de L'Orangerie, in association with the Musée d'Orsay, has created a website especially for 6-10 years old : Le petit M?O
+• The Orangerie Museum, in association with the Orsay Museum, created a website especially for 6-10 years old : Le petit M'O

-• Lily the frog for the Orangery and Pompon the bear (the mascot of the Musée d'Orsay), offer children a selection of works with a short commentary, biographical notes on the artists and thematic tours.
+• Lily the frog for the Orangery and Pompon the bear (the Musée d'Orsay mascot), offer children a selection of works with a short commentary, biographical notes on the artists and thematic tours.

 Practical information